-The English Graduate program encourages all MA, MS, and MFA students to explore and take advantage of English graduate internships (ENG 597) and independent studies (ENG 600) toward English elective credit.
+The English Graduate program encourages all MA, MS, and MFA students to explore and take advantage of English graduate teaching and writing internships (ENG 597) and independent studies (ENG 600) toward English elective credit.
 The ENG 597 internship is also a required component of the Graduate Teaching Assistantship.